-"He was tall, old, very thin, spoke with an accent I didn't recognize; and he was odd."
+"He was tall, old, thin, spoke with an accent I didn't recognize; and he was odd."

 "We have no one by that description.
 I'll have to escort you out."

-"Since you're already here…these cover sheets are acid free to prevent damage.
-These codes tell me it entered the archives in 1871 during Ainsworth Spofford's tenure as the Librarian.
+"Since you're already here, we can look at them.
+These cover sheets are acid free to prevent damage.
+These codes tell me this document entered the archives in 1836 during John Meehan's tenure as the Fourth Librarian of Congress.
 In fact, the initials on this second page tell me he accepted this document himself.
 It was converted to microfiche in 1934, and was converted again to computer files in 2006."

-"When I was glancing through it, I read something strange.
-Will you read the first page of the original document for me, please?"
+"When I was glancing through it, I saw something strange.
+Will you read the first page for me, please?"

 She reached into a drawer, retrieved a pair of white gloves, and gently turned to the first page.
-"No, this isn't possible!
-This document's been in the library since 1871."
-She looked at the two cover sheets, then leaned in close to the first page.
+"No, this isn't possible.
+This document's been in the library since 1836."
+She again looked at the two cover sheets, and then leaned in close to the page.
 "The writing was not made by quill and ink.
 The lines are too fine and consistent.
 It looks like it's been written with a ball point pen.
 Did you put this here?"

 "Absolutely not, ma'am.
-Like I said, the librarian brought it to me."
+Like I said, Librarian brought it to me."

 "This has to be a forgery of some kind."

-"This will have to be investigated."
-Ms. Allen did not take her eyes from it as she gently turned another page.
+"This will have to be investigated," Ms. Allen stated, not taking her eyes from it as she gently turned another page.

 "Can I get copies of it from the computer?"

 "I've got to get back to Fort Hood!"
-Walker exclaimed, bounding out of the chair, stuffed the printed papers into his briefcase, and hurriedly left the library to catch a flight back to Texas.
+Walker bounded out of the chair, stuffed the printed papers into his briefcase with the intent of reading them on the way, and hurriedly left the library to catch a flight back to Texas.

-The librarian walked to the men's room, and entered a stall.
+Seeing Lieutenant Walker leave the building, Librarian walked to the men's room and entered a stall.
 Fog filled the stall, followed by electrical arching that quickly dissipated.
-The librarian had disappeared.
+Librarian had disappeared.

-From a nearby stall, someone exclaimed "What in hell was that?"
+From a nearby stall, someone exclaimed, "What in the hell was that?"

 Tuesday, February 23, 2010

-"Staff Sergeant Webber?
-Staff Sergeant Webber!"
-The company Charge of Quarters shouted from a safe distance next to the door when he flipped the light switch on.
+"Staff Sergeant Webber!"
+The company charge of quarters shouted from a safe distance next to the door, where he flipped the light switch on.

 "We've been called up.
-Get your platoon to the company area behind the orderly room, packed for rapid deployment.
+Get your platoon on the company area behind the orderly room, packed for rapid deployment.
 Be on line at 0600 hours."

 "Where's Sergeant First Class McFadden?"